ArrODevv/ArrODevv/README.md

 - 👋 Hi, I’m @ArrODevv
-- 👀 I’m interested in Programming (:p), making Music and even more...
+- 👀 I’m interested in Programming (:p), making Music and more
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on making Games, but i'm not good enough (at least imo).
+- 💞️ I’m looking to collaborate on making Games.
 - 📫 How to reach me **Coming Soon**

 <!---